learn-co-curriculum/dsc-data-viz-lab/README.md

 ## Summary

-Hopefully this lab has given you some good practice working with creating plots in Python using Matplotlib.
+In this lab, you got some good practice working with creating and interpreting plots in Python using Matplotlib.